Valediction (Agent Carter): Marvel Cinematic Universe tie-ins

 The episode explores the origins of the Hydra-led Winter Soldier program and brainwashing from Captain America: The Winter Soldier and Agents of S.H.I.E.L.D., as seen by the end tag when Zola approaches Faustus about mind control.

 Release

 Broadcast

 "Valediction" was first aired in the United States on ABC on February 24, 2015.

 Home media

-The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon.com exclusive.
+The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive.

 Reception

 Ratings

 In the United States the episode received a 1.3/4 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.3 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
 It was watched by 4.02 million viewers.